IBM/use-advanced-nlp-and-tone-analyser-to-analyse-speaker-insights/WIKI.md

 # Short Title

-Use advanced NLP and Tone Analysis to extract meaningful insights.
+Use advanced NLP and tone analysis to extract meaningful insights.

 # Long Title